 Quick Checklist: Is It a Scam?

-• Are you being pressured to act quickly?
+- Are you being pressured to act quickly without time to think?

-• Is someone asking for personal or financial information?
+- Is someone asking for personal or financial information that seems unnecessary?

-• Does the offer sound too good to be true?
+- Does the offer sound too good to be true, such as guaranteed high returns?

-• Are you being asked to pay in unusual ways?
+- Are you being asked to pay using unusual or hard-to-trace methods like gift cards or cryptocurrency?

-• Did the contact come out of nowhere?
+- Did the contact come unexpectedly or out of the blue?

 If you answered “yes” to any of these, stop and investigate further!